this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - dp_units
      - diameter units (String)

-This function provides an estimation of the critcal RPM to minimise vibrations.
+This function provides an estimation of the critical RPM to minimise vibrations.
 The function takes in three value inputs(Integers or Floats) and two units inputs(Strings).
-To see the range of length and diameter units that can be input into the function see the Length units section under General Conversions.The function returns a dictionary of different angular velocity units and values, to see the range of angular velocity units returned see the example code below or the Angular Velocity units section under Force and Power Conversions.
+To see the range of length and diameter units that can be input into the function see the Length units section under General Conversions.
+The function returns a dictionary of different angular velocity units and values, to see the range of angular velocity units returned see the example code below or the Angular Velocity units section under Force and Power Conversions.

 .. code:: python